rosalindfranklininstitute/rsecon25-intro-to-kubernetes/slides.md

 * Deleted a pod and watched it self heal
 * Learnt Kubernetes concepts of Pods, Deployments and Replica Sets.
 * Scaled the deployment to 3 replica sets

+---
+# Lesson 2: Updating the Kubechaos App